 Consult the DNS owner to select a suffix for use with AD DS.
 If no suitable suffixes exist, register a new name with an Internet naming authority.

 We recommend that you use DNS names that are registered with an Internet authority in the Active Directory namespace.
 Only registered names are guaranteed to be globally unique.
 If another organization later registers the same DNS domain name (or if your organization merges with, acquires, or is acquired by another company that uses the same DNS name), the two infrastructures cannot interact with one another.

 Do not use single-label DNS names.
-For more information, see Information about configuring Windows for domains with single-label DNS names (https://go.microsoft.com/fwlink/?LinkId=106631).
-Also, we do not recommend using unregistered suffixes, such as .local.
+For more information, see Deployment and operation of Active Directory domains that are configured by using single-label DNS names.
+Also, we do not recommend using unregistered suffixes, such as .local .